Higher-derivative corrections to small black rings: Small black rings from rotating strings

 where we have defined

-Once the solution is written in ring coordinates, it is easier to compare with \cite{Elvang:2004ds} and to confirm that the solution that we have just presented can be obtained from the supersymmetric 3-charge black ring of that reference by setting to zero one of the monopole charges and two of dipole charges.
+Once the solution is written in ring coordinates, it is easier to compare with the supersymmetric black ring of Refs.~\cite{Elvang:2004ds, Bena:2004de, Gauntlett:2004qy} and to confirm that it can be obtained by setting to zero one of the monopole charges and two of the dipole charges.